 In 1751 it was numbered 21st (Royal North British) Fusiliers Regiment of Foot.

-In 1877, the regimental title changed to The 21st (Royal Scots Fusiliers), and to The Royal Scots Fusiliers in the Cardwell reforms of 1 July 1881.
+In 1877, the regimental title changed to The 21st (Royal Scots Fusiliers), and to The 1st Battalion The Royal Scots Fusiliers in the Cardwell reforms of 1 July 1881.

 In 1959, The 1st/Royal Scots Fusiliers amalgamated with The 1st/Highland Light Infantry (City of Glasgow Regiment) to form The 1st/Royal Highland Fusiliers (Princess Margaret's Own Glasgow and Ayrshire Regiment).

 The 21st (Royal North British) Fusiliers